 When alkalinity gets too low, you will likely have low pH as well, which can be damaging to your pool liner, as well as to o-rings and rubber seals.
 Here again, you must adjust alkalinity before pH, as the pH will be difficult to stabilize while the alkalinity is off.

 pH.
 7.2 – 7.8 is the normal range for pH.
 When the level is too high, you may see calcium deposits, cloudy water, and algae.
 When the level drops too low, your water becomes more acidic and this can result in eye and skin irritations.
 After bringing your alkalinity in line, adjust pH accordingly.

 Calcium hardness.
 For vinyl pools, calcium should be between 150-250 ppm.
 A low level can result in foaming, which is unpleasant but shouldn’t harm the liner.
 If calcium hardness goes above 400 ppm, you will likely see a white, flaky crust on the liner and pool equipment.
 It also produces itchy skin.
 Adding calcium increaser or replacing some pool water with softer water are the corrective actions for these two situations respectively.

 Chlorine.
 Free chlorine should be in the 1.0-2.0 range.
 If it remains too high for too long, it can pull chemicals out of the vinyl liner, decreasing its softness and pliability.
 It can also fade or bleach the liner.
 Frequent testing and adjustment will help you keep chlorine at the right level.

 Your Partner in Pool Care

-If you’re unsure on how to best balance your water chemistry, you can always bring a pool water sample to a local independent Latham dealer in your area to have your water tested.
+If you’re unsure on how to best balance your water chemistry, you can always bring a pool water sample to a local independent Latham Independent Builder in your area to have your water tested.
 Proper care and maintenance will keep your vinyl liner pool in tip-top shape and ready for endless family fun.